 Whether you are visiting Naples in December, or you are visiting in July, there is one street where it will always be Christmas.
 That street is Via San Gregorio Armeno.

 The narrow winding alley boasts store after store of shops selling Christmas items.
 The presepi (scenes of the Neapolitan nativity) are displayed in the store fronts, and artisans sell hand-made figurines and local handicrafts.

 Take a Day Trip to Procida

-Scale the walls of the Terra Murata – an old 15th century town, indulge in fresh seafood delicacies at one of the picturesque eateries in Corricalla Bay, and unwind at one of the island’s beaches.
+Take the early morning ferry to Procida and scale the walls of the Terra Murata – an old 15th-century town.
+Indulge in fresh seafood delicacies at one of the picturesque eateries in Corricalla Bay, and unwind at one of the island’s beaches.

 Indulge in Neapolitan Pastries and Sweet Treats